 2. Defy the digital world.
 Not everything’s virtual, just yet.
 When your book has been printed, but before it’s available to buy, why not send out some review copies?
 We all still love receiving post.
 In fact, in this digitally-dominated age it’s almost novel (pun intended).

 Who wouldn’t love to get into work or come home from a long day and find a new book on their desk?
 Do some research and find successful authors who write books like yours, big name brands who may be interested in reading your tips or avid book bloggers and send them a free copy of your book.
 They may love it, and even if they don’t, they’ll probably still thank you on Twitter and leave a review on your Amazon page.
 After all, any press is good press.
+Don’t forget to include a handwritten note with your website address and Twitter handle – for that personal touch.

 It’s also a good idea to venture out of your writing nook and find your writing family: book groups, writing clubs, creative writing lessons.
 Every objective person who will read your work and give you feedback is invaluable.